 We had the chance to interest a wide range of people in PhoneLabs, from retired engineers to toddlers and even characters from Star Wars.
 We even met a gentleman who programmed computers in 1965, not very far from the exhibition ground.
 All of them were fascinated by what we are up to.
 Most importantly, we met many kids, who kept their parents waiting – until they finished playing.
 We have most certainly made physics engaging.

-We learnt that we don’t need light sources for image tracking.
+We learned that we don’t need light sources for image tracking.
 Kids started waving their hands in front of the camera and tracking their palms.
-We also learnt that direct sunlight confused the camera as light levels changed continuously.
+We also learned that direct sunlight confused the camera as light levels changed continuously.